 For a schedule of upcoming calculus placement exams, click here.
 Pre-registration is required for all placement exams in the Department of Mathematics.
 To pre-register, click here.
 If students show up at the exam who haven't pre-registered using this specific online form, they will NOT be allowed to take the test.

-Advanced General Chemistry Placement Information - Summer 2017
+Accelerated General Chemistry Placement Information - Summer 2018

 Computer Science Placement Information and Examinations